 Other spellings/names for Verkhnya Vyznytsya are Felsőviznicze and Vyšni Viznice.

 Verkhnya Vyznytsya is located about 9 miles N of Mukacheve (Munkács), 32 miles E of Uzhhorod (Ungvár).

 Jews probably settled in Verkhnya Vyznytsya in the first half of the 19th century.

-In 1921, during the Czechoslovakian period, the Jewish population continued to rise.
+In 1921, during the Czechoslovakian period, the Jewish population increased to 82.

 By 1941, the Jewish population increased to 74.